Finder’s Keeper – Part Seventeen

 Marwan Al Mansour sat across from me, his Burberry suit showing little effect of what had undoubtedly been an overnight jaunt halfway across the globe.
 Private jets do have their perks.
 He shook his head.
 “That’s true, but I’ve never been a perfect adherent to the laws of my faith.”

-“You really are a pirate?”
+“You really are a pirate, aren’t you.”

-“Your rules are really more like guidelines.”
+“Your rules are just more like guidelines.”
 Manny’s blank look meant the reference would be lost forever, so I dropped the banter.
 Besides, my sobriety was listing slightly to port at this point.
 Manny’s arrival meant I’d need an even keel and fast.
 I took a swig of coffee and waved to get Saoirse’s attention.

 Manny bristled.
 “I am not here to help him drink, young lady.”

 “And a side of bacon for him, on me,” I added.
 Manny glared at me.
 “All right, make that bacon for me.
 But put it on his tab.”

 Saoirse scribbled the order and topped off my coffee.
 Manny watched her walk away.
 “She is a beautiful young woman.”